 Below are the four major features of Demat account that make you understand the need of Demat account:

-Usually, investors need to spend on different unexpected expenses when transacting with physical share certificates such as handling cost, stamp duty and so on.
-You can eliminate all this by choosing a Demat account.
+- Lower Costs: Usually, investors need to spend on different unexpected expenses when transacting with physical share certificates such as handling cost, stamp duty and so on.
+You can eliminate the costs of holding shares in the form of physical share certificates by choosing a Demat account.
 You can also get to know the exact amount of the transaction beforehand.

-Earlier, shares transactions used to happen through certificates or physical receipts which used to incur a lot of paperwork and used to slow down the trading activities.
+- Less Paperwork: Earlier, shares transactions used to happen through certificates or physical receipts which used to incur a lot of paperwork and used to slow down the trading activities.
 Nobody used to be able to do any transaction without presenting their certificates.
+A Demat account holds shares and securities in electronic form.
+Hence making it easy to transact.

-Trading through physical securities was always risky with the threat of physical damage, loss, misplacement, or forgery.
-Demat accounts eliminate all these risks and give you peace of mind.
+- No-Risk: Trading through physical securities was always risky with the threat of physical damage, loss, misplacement, or forgery.
+Demat accounts in india eliminate all these risks and give you peace of mind.

 Benefits of Demat Account